UniversalScientificTechnologies/AIRDOS04/README.md

 ## Design features

   - Rechargeable accumulators integrated with data storage in the hot-swap module called [BATDATUNIT01](https://docs.dos.ust.cz/airdos/BATDATUNIT01)
-    - The changeable module allows new possible features in the future like GNSS-based position logging with a revised module
+    - The changeable module allows new possible features in the future, like GNSS-based position logging with a revised module
   - One month of continuous logging for a single accumulator charge
-  - Easy activation by insertion of BATDATUNIT module into the device
+  - Easy measurement activation by insertion of the BATDATUNIT module
   - Data download without special software (Mass storage media)
   - Continuously incrementing time marks (Unique logging time from every measurement)